Projects for Team Collaboration

 Adding URL

-Then select Workflow mode either Collaborative or Exclusive and click Next.
+Then select the Workflow mode, either Exclusive or Group and click Next.

 Workflow Mode